ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex3/README.md

 ![image](ex3img9.png)

-A new browser tab should open with the generated application.
+A new browser tab should open with the generated application. <br>
 ![image](ex3img10.png)

 Select an item from the list and the object page should display with the details: